In this guide, you’ll find a Causeway Coastal Route map, the main stops (in order) and an itinerary to follow.

 4. Where to stay

-If you’re doing the drive over a weekend, we’d recommend creating a rough Causeway Coastal Route itinerary (or use our one below).
-You can then pick a halfway point and use that as your base for your first night on the road.
+If you’re doing the drive over a weekend, we’d recommend creating a rough Causeway Coastal Route itinerary with a logical halfway point.
+You can use this as your base for night one and then continue along the route the following day (we’ve prepared a 1 and 2-day itinerary at the end of this guide).

 A Causeway Coastal Route map with the attractions plotted out